This post was updated on Oct 11, 2023

 - They learned that people pleasing and accommodating others is the only way to feel loved and cared for

 If you have codependent tendencies, the first step towards overcoming them is understanding that you should look inside, rather than outside to find strength and empower yourself.
-Control over others may make you feel better in the short term, but won’t get you closer to finding balance and happiness in your life.
+Dominance over others may make you feel better in the short term, but won’t get you closer to finding balance and happiness in your life.

 How Do I Control My Codependency?